Section 5 of 7

 Why trade agreements matter to UK exporters

 A trade agreement between two countries or trading blocs is, among other things, a commitment to reduce or eliminate import duties on qualifying goods traded between them.
 For UK exporters, this matters because your buyer’s cost of importing your goods directly affects the commercial relationship.
-A buyer in a country with a UK trade agreement may be able to import your goods at zero or reduced duty — but only if the goods meet the rules of origin set out in that agreement, and only if the right documentation is in place to claim it.
+Without a preferential arrangement, your buyer will have to pay import duty on your goods at whatever rate applies in their country.
+A buyer in a country with a UK trade agreement may be able to import your goods at zero or reduced duty instead — but only if the goods meet the rules of origin set out in that agreement, and only if the right documentation is in place to claim it.

-The UK has trade agreements in place with a significant number of countries, including the EU, Japan, Canada, Australia, New Zealand, Singapore, South Korea, and the member countries of CPTPP (the Comprehensive and Progressive Agreement for Trans-Pacific Partnership).
-The terms, the duty reductions available, and the rules of origin requirements differ between each agreement.
+The UK has trade agreements in place with a significant number of countries, including the EU, Japan, Canada, Australia, New Zealand, Singapore, South Korea, and a number of CPTPP member countries.
+The terms, the duty reductions available, and the rules of origin requirements differ between each agreement — and even where an agreement exists, it is worth confirming that it is fully in force for your specific market before relying on it.
 Knowing which agreements apply to your markets — and whether your goods actually qualify — is where the commercial value sits.

 Rules of origin — the qualifying condition